 For those of us with fine hair, smoothing products are a double-edged sword.
-Yes, they do help us keep frizz, a.k.a. public enemy no. 1, at bay, but a lot of the times, the payoff is substantially limper-looking hair—something us fine-haired types are not really willing to risk.
-This Catch 22 then becomes too much of a headache, so looking for keratin treatment for thin hair just falls off our list of priorities.
+Yes, they do help us keep frizz, a.k.a. public enemy no. 1, at bay, but a lot of the time, the payoff is substantially limper-looking hair—something us fine-haired types are not really willing to risk.
+This Catch 22 then becomes too much of a headache, so looking for keratin hair treatment for thin hair just falls off our list of priorities.

 But guess what?
 Turns out there’s a way we can actually have our cake and hair flip it too.
-Read on to learn about keratin treatment for thin hair and get inspired to care for your hair type at home:
+Read on to learn about the best keratin treatment for thin hair and get inspired to care for your hair type at home:

 Keratin Treatment for Thin Hair